 The beginning of the canal starts roughly at the Canal di Santa Chiara, just before Piazzale Roma, and ends more or less at the famous Piazza San Marco.

 Means of transport on the Grand Canal

-A special feature of the canal is that it is not possible to walk along the Grand Canal on any paths.
-You have to use the waterway to visit the city, and so there are numerous regular boats, water taxis, supply boats, gondolas and tour boats.
+A special feature of the canal is that it is not possible to walk along the Grand Canal on any path.
+You have to use the waterway to visit the city, and so there are numerous regular boats, water taxis, supply boats, gondolas, and tour boats.
 With so many visitors to the city, the Grand Canal is always bustling and lively.

-Vaporetto Line 2 follows the same route along the canal, but is faster as it doesn’t stop at every stop.
+Vaporetto Line 2 follows the same route along the canal but is faster as it doesn’t stop at every stop.
 Both lines belong to the public transport company ACTV of Venice.
-There are fixed times, routes and fares.
-Travellers are best advised to get day or multi-day tickets in advance.
+There are fixed times, routes, and fares.
+Travelers are best advised to get a day or multi-day tickets in advance.